-- 1. Use of OHV trails would be restricted during harvest activities.
-Keep OHV trails and Rimrock Trail 471A open during harvest activities where practicable and safe to do so from Monday through Friday.
-Trails would be open for use on Saturday and Sunday between April 1 and October 30. - 2.
-Rimrock Trail # 471A would be closed during harvest activities. - 3.
-Limit the number of skid trails or temporary roads crossing OHV trails or Rimrock Trail 471A.
-When skid roads or temporary roads must cross a trail, close and obscure the first 100 feet the entrance.
+- 1. Use of OHV trails would be restricted during harvest activities. - 2.
+Rimrock Trail #478A would be temporarily rerouted during harvest activities. - 3.
+Keep OHV trails and Rimrock Trail #478A open during harvest activities where practical and safe to do so from Monday through Friday.
+Trails would be open for use on Saturday and Sunday between April 1 and October 30. - 4.
+Limit the number of skid trails or temporary roads crossing OHV trails or Rimrock Trail #478A. - 5.
+When skid trails must cross a recreational trail, close and obscure the first 100 feet of the skid trail entrance.